Foxes Lair

 0 Comments

-North Yilliminning reserve is 22km from Narrogin on the Narrogin-Kulin Road.
-This road roughly follows the ancient Binneringie dyke, which has been the catchment divide between the Hotham and Blackwood rivers for hundreds of millions of years.
-Coming from Narrogin prepare to turn off into a rest bay under trees on the right, soon after passing Taylor Road.
-Armstrong road marks the eastern side of the reserve.
+North Yilliminning reserve is 22 kilometres from Narrogin on the Narrogin-Kulin Road.
+The road roughly follows the ancient Binneringie dyke, which has been the catchment divide between the Hotham and Blackwood rivers for hundreds of millions of years.

 Picture